-The Mersey Gateway Project is a major scheme to build a new six-lane, one-mile toll bridge over the Mersey between the towns of Runcorn and Widnes to relieve the congested and ageing Silver Jubilee Bridge.
+The Mersey Gateway Project was a major scheme to build a new six-lane, one-mile toll bridge over the Mersey between the towns of Runcorn and Widnes to relieve the congested and ageing Silver Jubilee Bridge.
 The new bridge crosses the Mersey about 1.5km east of the Silver Jubilee Bridge.
-It will be a tolled crossing with a maximum speed limit of 60 mph.
+It is a tolled crossing with a maximum speed limit of 60 mph.

 Key elements of the project included:

 - Plans to develop and integrate public transport, cycle and pedestrian links across Halton

 - Plans to kick-start a major, 20-year, regeneration programme for Halton

 - Improving regional transport links to encourage new and inward investment

 - Road user charges on the existing Silver Jubilee Bridge between the two towns